HXlilith369/Bi-CMAC/README.md

 2.For binary classification, when class 0 is excluded we recommend disabling the class-imbalance weighting module; for binary classification including class 0 and for the seven-class setting, we enable this module to mitigate label-distribution imbalance.

 3.The key hyperparameters are as follows.
+During training, we adopt early stopping to avoid overfitting, and always save the checkpoint that achieves the best validation performance.
+All reported results are based on this best model selection.

 | Parameter                  | Value      | Note               |
 | -------------------------- | ---------- | ------------------ |